-You’re a programmer who wants to test your python code on multiple different Python environments.
+You're a programmer who wants to test your python code on multiple different Python environments.
 What would you do?
 Install a specific python version and test your code and then uninstall that version and again install another different version and test code?
 No, wait!
-It is completely unnecessary.
-Say hello to Pyenv , an useful utility to manage multiple Python versions, simultaneously.
+It is not unnecessary.
+Meet Pyenv, a command line utility to manage multiple Python versions, simultaneously.
 It made the python version management easier than ever.
 It is used to install, uninstall and switch to multiple different versions of Python.

 Pyenv allows you to change the global Python version on a per-user basis, provide support for per-project Python versions, override the Python version with an environment variable, and search commands from multiple versions of Python at a time.
 Pyenv can be used to test your code across multiple python environments.
 In this tutorial, we will how to install and use Pyenv on GNU/Linux.

 Install Pyenv on Linux